-In the City of Toronto, at the Side-line, usually called Crooksharks Lake, on Dundas Street, will be SOLD for One Year from the 17th day of December next, by to the Highest Bidder, who must give satisfactory security for the faithful discharge of his duty, as well as the fulfilment of his agreement.
-The Receipts for the present year being now over Phirty
+In the City of Toronto, at the Side-line, usually called Orocksharks Lane, on Dundas Street, will be SOLD for One Year from the 17th day of December next, by to the Highest Bidder, who must give satisfactory security for the faithful discharge of his duty, as well as the fulfilment of his agreement.
+The Receipts for the present year being now over Thirty Pounds, and the year not yet expired.